REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • Click Apply license.

-Step 1: Configure Azure AD server:
+Step 1: Configure Microsoft Entra ID (Previously known as Azure AD) server:

 • Sign in to Azure portal.
 Click on App Services and go to Manage Azure Active Directory.